QuarkChain/pm/L2/mainnet_sequencer_migration.md

   --unsafe-allow-invalid-prestate 2>&1 | tee -a challenger.log -i
 ```
 6. BLOB data server (optional)
-Start this only if L2 BLOB is enabled
+ - Start this only if L2 BLOB is enabled
+ - `da-server` has a trusted "SequencerIP" config, we'll need to modify it if we migrated BLOB data server.
+ - We'll need to setup at least 2 instances for recovery.

 ## Config DNS
  - Update sequencer.mainnet.l2.quarkchain.io to the new IP